- Faith and Worship

 Catholic Diocese of Little Rock

 Published: September 10, 2018

 Click the red button above to see the list of those clergy credibly accused of sexual abuse of minors.
+To learn more, see the FAQ about this list.
 If you are aware of abuse or have been abused by clerics, Church staff or volunteers, please click here and then follow the steps listed.